 Ask your guests to each bring a wrapped gift.
 Before the party, print out one of the poems I created that will determine who passes the present where.
 You can get the printable poems in this post.
 If you’re creating your own poem, make sure that the final line to pass in the poem is a universal one (like pass to the right or pass across) so that everyone ends up with a gift.
 Three of my four poems end that way if you’re using one of mine.

 - Tell each of your guests to hold their own wrapped gift.

 - Read the first line of the poem and tell your guests to follow the instructions in the poem.
 An example would be, “I’m sorry but this gift is not for you, give it to the person to the right of you.”
-If one person receives multiple gifts that’s fine, they will just need to give those gifts away during the next line of the poem.
-Make sure your poem includes a last line that will allow all gifts to be given away to anyone (e.g., to the right of you, across the room, etc.).
+If one person receives multiple gifts that’s fine, they will just need to give all of the gifts away during the next line of the poem.

 - Repeat, reading the poem line by line and having your guests follow the instructions on the poem.
-The gift the person has in their hands at the end of the poem unwraps and keeps that gift.
+Announce when you’re on the last passing line of the poem and that everyone needs to give their gift to a different person (so no one has multiples at the end of the game).

 - Have everyone sit in a circle with their wrapped gift in their lap.

 - Give the dice to one person in the circle and tell them to roll the dice and follow the instructions that correspond with the number they roll.
 For example, if they roll a 6 everyone would pass the gift to the right, roll an 8 and everyone passes to the left.